ArnellM/HultenRangeMaps/README.md

 range maps in the ‘Atlas of the distribution of vascular plants in northwestern Europe’ (Hultén 1971).
-Methods include georeferencing the scanned maps, extract range data, clean data and convert data from raster to spatial feature (polygon) data.
-<br> To aid spatial analyses of our data, we also provide a function
-that matches the digitized distribution maps to the Swedish 10×10 km National grid, or any polygon feature spatial grid.
+Methods include georeferencing the scanned maps, extract range data, clean data and convert data from raster to spatial polygon data (GeoJSON).To aid spatial analyses of our data, we also provide a function that matches the digitized distribution maps to the Swedish 10×10 km National grid, or any spatial grid.
 <br> The dataset contains 1926 georeferenced and digitized historical
-distribution maps of vascular plants.The original maps have an effective resolution of 16×16 km and cover Scandinavia and Finland as well as parts of the Baltic countries, Germany and Russia.The dataset can be found [here](https://researchdata.se/en/catalogue/dataset/2025-151/1?previewToken=6298dade-fc8b-4ba2-b553-fba50963b476).
+distribution maps of vascular plants.
+The original maps have an effective resolution of 16×16 km and cover Scandinavia and Finland as well as parts of the Baltic countries, Germany and Russia.
+The dataset can be found [here](https://researchdata.se/en/catalogue/dataset/2025-151/1?previewToken=6298dade-fc8b-4ba2-b553-fba50963b476).
 <br> A detailed description of how the original atlas was compiled as
 well as the method used to georeference and digitize the distribution